photo: r. whittaker

 RICHARD: For sure.

 ARCHANA: So that’s why I knew it was important, but I didn’t have the linguistic skills to break it apart to explain this.
 So, I probably took a year to write this first paper assigned as a freshman.
 There’s someone in the audience right here—you can raise your hand, Roberta—who typed the thing for me.
-And then we delivered it at the very last possible day of the third quarter.
+And then we delivered it on the very last possible day of the third quarter.
 I barely survived that.
 The paper had a long bibliography, and I wrestled with some of these terms.

 So, I believe that metaphor is an important form of communication, and the best form of it is new, fresh metaphor, not simply using what I called “dead metaphors”—I think I used something like “the foot of the mountain” as an example of a dead one.
 You don’t really have the image of a foot in your brain anymore when you see that word.
 You just hear “foot of the mountain” and it means, “oh, the lower part of the mountain.”